joawesome/Robust-Powershell-Windows-Driver-Updater/README.md

 ## How to use

+* Make sure that the computer that this script is running on has internet access
-* Open command prompt or powershell as Administrator
+* Open command prompt or powershell as Administrator (or jut press shift + f10 in windows out of box experience)
-*
+* Input the following command:
+  ''' powershell -ExecutionPolicy Bypass -Command “irm https://raw.githubusercontent.com/joawesome/Robust-Powershell-Windows-Driver-Updater/main/DriverUpdateMain.ps1 | iex” '''
+* let the update run and reboot if needed

+## Known issues
+* Sometimes a whole bunch of updates will fail.
+Re-run script to get all mising/ failed updates.

+### To-dos for future revisions
+* Detect failures and retry installation
+* Allow an option that reboots computer automatically instead of waiting for user najn'